 Length: 11 pages

-This bill was introduced on October 6, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 6, 2011, in a previous session of Congress, but it did not receive a vote.

 Oct 6, 2011